 Site visits and mediation, if required

-We may also need to act as mediators between the applicant and any potentially affected neighbours.
+We may also need to act as mediators between the applicant and any neighbours who may be affected.

 A decision is made